pyflies/pyflies/docs/timing.md

         at .+200 rectangle()

-    This is the general form of timing expression:
+    This is the general form of the timing expression:

         at <target:><.><+ or -><miliseconds>